 - 1. Should the consumer request a specific independent provider who is listed on the registry, only that individual's name will be referred. - 2.
 Only names that meet the consumer's needs/criteria will be referred. - 3.
 For registry referrals, seniority shall be defined as the most recent date of being registered at the Public Authority registry. - 4.
 If the registry is utilized, and if the consumer does not name request an individual from the registry, the registry will first be screened to identify independent providers who meet the consumer's needs/criteria.
 Referral lists shall have a minimum of three and a maximum of ten names, except in cases where fewer than three individuals on the registry meet the consumer's needs/criteria.
 Only names that meet the consumer's needs/criteria will be referred.
-If there are more than ten Independent Providers on the registry list who meet the consumer's needs/criteria, only the ten most senior names, as defined above, will be referred. - 5.
-The registry shall furnish the Union, through the Public Authority, a monthly list of all referrals.
+If there are

+- more than ten Independent Providers on the registry list who meet the consumer's needs/criteria, only the ten most senior names, as defined above, will be referred. - 5.
+The registry shall furnish the Union, through the Public Authority, a monthly list(s) of all Independent Providers referred during the preceding month.
+This list(s) will not identify the consumers to whom the Independent Providers were referred.